ataffe/computer_vision/blend/README.md

 where:

-BlendedImage = The combination of the two images blended together. alpha = the percent of image 1 that will be included in the blend. image1 = The first image. image2 = The second image.
+BlendedImage = The combination of the two images blended together.\n alpha = the percent of image 1 that will be included in the blend.\m image1 = The first image.\n image2 = The second image.

 ![alt text](https://raw.github.com/ataffe/computer_vision/master/blend/blended_gray.jpg)